nsnod/TaskPlusPlus/README.md

     * Tasks for the weeks
     * Overall undated tasks
     * Archived tasks and lists
-    * Optional: If the user decides to add priorities and scheduling options
 * Input:
     * Tasks:
         * Task’s name, priority